I got a 69 (or 79 or 89); I'm SO CLOSE to the next letter grade. Would you please double-check my grade?

 It looks like I got an A on my final exam; why is my overall grade so low?

 ANSWER: Please double-check your syllabus.
 If your exam was worth 200 points, then what you are seeing in the grade-book represents points out of 200 and not a percentage.
 If this is the case, then a score of 90 points is actually equal to a 45% on the final.
 It would take a score of 179 to 200 for the final exam grade to be an A. This only applies to classes for whom the final is worth 200 points.
-If you think I made an actual error in determining your grade based on what you see entered for your final, please read the question and answer below to see how to handle that.
+If you think I made an actual error in determining your grade based on what you see entered for your final, please read the question and answer two spaces below this one to see how to handle that.

 But, even after reading and understanding all of the Q&As above, I really do think you made an actual error in recording some of my scores.
 What can I do?